 Loh alumnoh no quieren llevar uniforme

-Apart from the pronunciation, it is always good to learn some Chilenísmos and expressions as in all Latin American countries.
-Personally, I don’t think these differences make this variation the most difficult to learn.
+Apart from the pronunciation, learning some Chilenísmos and expressions is always good, as in all Latin American countries.
+I don’t think these differences make this variation the most difficult to understand.

 6. Can I find a job in Chile if I don’t know Spanish?

-Of course, you can but I don’t recommend it and here I explain the reason why.
+Of course, you can, but I don’t recommend it, and here I explain why.

-It is very possible to look for a job in your country to work in Chile, pass the selection process, apply for a visa, and even if you don’t know a word of Spanish, you will get a work visa.
-In Chile, it is not necessary to know Spanish to get a work visa.
-That is why many foreigners come to work in Chile (with an approved work visa) and without knowing any Spanish.
+It is possible to look for a job in your country to work in Chile, pass the selection process, apply for a visa, and even if you don’t know a word of Spanish, you will get a work visa.
+In Chile, learning Spanish is unnecessary to get a work visa.
+That is why many foreigners come to work in Chile (with an approved work visa) without knowing any Spanish.

-So always be informed, be prepared and ask as many questions as you can.
+So always be informed, be prepared and ask as many questions as possible.